 Zamp Learnings

-- US sales tax rates are made up of a combination of state, county, city, and other special taxing district rates.
+- US sales tax rates combine state, county, city, and other special taxing district rates.

-- Collecting the correct sales tax rate is complicated for e-commerce sellers because you are required to calculate and collect the correct sales tax rate for your buyer’s ship-to-address.
+- Collecting the correct sales tax rate is complicated for e-commerce sellers because you must calculate and collect the correct sales tax rate for your buyer’s ship-to-address.

 - Some states require e-commerce sellers to collect sales tax on shipping charges.